wader/gtktetris/README.md

 - make
 - make install

-To build the GTK3 port:
+By default the GTK3 port is compiled, use `--enable-gtk2` or `--disable-gtk3` to compile the GTK2 port.

-- ./configure --prefix=/usr --enable-gtk3
+- ./configure --prefix=/usr --enable-gtk2

 The GTK3 version provides HiDPI support with: